Taking Statins to Reduce Cardiovascular Disease in T2 Diabetics

 Chronically high blood sugar levels, high blood pressure, abnormal lipid levels, and inflammation are hallmark causes of atherosclerosis.
 Type 2 diabetics are among the highest-risk populations for morbidity and mortality.
 Statins can help reduce the progression of CVD complications in diabetic patients and support their overall cardiovascular health.

-Cardiovascular disease is the number one cause of death in diabetics, with two-thirds of deaths occurring in type-2 diabetes patients insulin resistance metabolic syndrome
+Cardiovascular disease is the number one cause of death in diabetics, with two-thirds of deaths occurring in type-2 diabetes patients.
+Two prominent factors that cause cardiovascular disease are insulin resistance and inflammation.
+Other factors include poor diet and metabolic syndrome.

 How does diabetes affect the risk of cardiovascular disease?